Automatically create test scripts from a full stack session recording

 Common downsides in traditional bug reproduction and resolution

-In previous articles we’ve covered the challenges of identifying root causes in distributed systems.
+Uncovering the root cause of an issue in distributed systems can be challenging.
 But even after detection, developers often face major roadblocks during reproduction and resolution:

 The result?
 With traditional approaches, engineering teams are forced to weigh the time and effort to build a test script against the time it takes to manually verify the bug, factoring in not just engineering hours, but lost momentum and opportunity cost.